mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/ESP32_P4_WT9932P4/README.md

 \** The [esp32-p4_datasheet_en.pdf](documents/esp32-p4_datasheet_en.pdf) shows additional pins.

-In this test the display worked with 80MHz although different pins were used (CS 26, MOSI 32, MISO 33, SCLK 36).
+In this test the display worked with both SPI2 and SPI3 at 80MHz although different pins were used (CS 26, MOSI 32, MISO 33, SCLK 36).